 |4||Upon returning to the game, the mini-map will display the Material(s) you have selected|

 When setting the HUD Map Type to General Map, even if you select Materials on the Detailed Map screen, they will not be reflected on the mini-map.

-The Detailed Map setting will make it harder to understand the locations of Monsters and the shape of the Map as a whole, so this setting is best for normal Quests when not specifically farming Items.
+The Detailed Map setting will make it harder to understand the locations of Monsters and the shape of the Map, so this setting is best for normal Quests when not specifically farming Items.

-This one is very important as some monsters are too big you might not know where you are behind them!
-We suggest turning this on and choosing the type from 1 to 5 which changes the color of the silhouette.
+This one is very important, as some monsters are big enough to obscure your position while you're behind them!
+We suggest turning this on and choosing a desired outline color from the different types for your silhouette.

-This turns the blood effects on or off.
-Old Monster Hunter games used to have very flashy blood animations every hit which is preferred by some.
+This turns blood effects on or off.
+Old Monster Hunter games used to have very flashy blood animations every hit, which is preferred by some.
 If you do not like flashy effects, you may choose Less.